 The topic of equality achieved a strong structural anchoring in the first Equality Concept of TU Dresden in 2009.
 Gender equality has since been considered an executive task at the central level.
-In terms of the sharing of the work of the University Executive Board, the Vice-Rector for University Development is responsible for the topic area of equality and diversity.
+In terms of the sharing of the work of the University Executive Board, the Vice-Rector for University Development (abbreviated in fig. 1 with VRD) is responsible for the topic area of equality and diversity.
 S/he is supported in this role by several gender equality stakeholders.

-These include the Central Officer for Equal Opportunities and for the Protection of Women's Rights (Office of the Officer for Equal Opportunities and for the Protection of Women's Rights).
-In Saxony, this dual structure is determined according to the University Freedom Law of Saxony (SächsHSFG, § 55) and the Law of Saxony for the Promotion of Women (SächsFFG, § 18).
+These include the Central Officer for Equal Opportunities and the Protection of Women's Rights (Office for Gender Equality).
+In Saxony, this dual structure is determined according to the University Free-dom Law of Saxony (SächsHSFG, § 55) and the Law of Saxony for the Promotion of Women (SächsFFG, § 18).
 Since 2016, these two full-time positions have been carried out at TU Dresden by one person.

-In addition to these statutory units, in the year 2012, the Staff Unit Diversity Management was established.
-It reports to the Vice-Rector for University Development and is responsible, in particular, for the operational tasks in the entire topic area of the Diversity Strategy of TU Dresden.
+In addition to these statutory units, in the year 2012, the Staff Unit for Diversity Management was established.
+This is subordinate to the Vice-Rector for University Development, and in particular, is responsible for the operational tasks in the entire topic area of the Diversity Strategy of TU Dresden.